OctopusDeploy/blog/blog/2017-05/spaces-and-zones-intro.md

 There are scenarios where it makes sense to have multiple Octopus Servers.
 These reasons can be broadly categorized as:

 1. **Isolation:** Your organization has multiple teams that work independently.
 Currently Octopus has many entities that are shared between Projects (e.g. Lifecycles, Variable Sets, Step Templates, etc).
-Separate Octopus Servers ensures your peas and carrots stay on their own sides of the plate.
+Separate Octopus Servers ensure your peas and carrots stay on their own sides of the plate.

 2. **Scale:** A single server has finite resources.
-While High Available allows you to scale work across multiple servers, there are many situations where having large numbers of entities (Environments, Machines, Projects, etc) impact performance and usability.
+While High Available allows you to scale work across multiple servers, there are many situations where having large numbers of entities (Environments, Machines, Projects, etc) impacts performance and usability.

 3. **Geography:**
  - **3a.
 Teams:** Many organizations have teams that are geographically dispersed.
 Octopus Servers located in each region can be used to address network latency.